All Episodes

 But that's what we were forced to live with.

-It's like these guys are here on green cards, you can't look at them.
+It's like, these guys are here on green cards.

 Why?

-Well, they're you're a citizens.
+Well, you're a citizens.

 And they wouldn't let us do that.

-That's during those days, they were so restrictive, they over-interpreted the restriction and said, Well, we don't agree, you can't look at them at all.
+During those days, they were so restrictive, they over-interpreted the restriction and said, well, we don't agree.

 That's how severe it was.

-But I'm just telling you, there was a vast misinterpretation over interpretation of policy saying, yeah, these guys have terrorist links, but don't look at them.
+But I'm just telling you, there was a vast misinterpretation, over-interpretation of policy saying, yeah, these guys have terrorist links, but don't look at them.

-Some somebody had to make the decision.
+Somebody had to make that decision.

-And now here I am in 2021, having seen what's happened over the past 10 years, like there's no doubt that someone would have been open to selling out the well, there's specul there's speculation that you know that Pearl Harbor was was something that we allowed to happen in order to get into World War II.
+And now here I am in 2021, having seen what's happened over the past 10 years, like there's no doubt that someone would have been open to selling out the.

 I don't know if that's true or not.

-I just know that there's some speculation about it.
+I just know that there's some.

 Interesting.